 It’s so easy.
 Start by combining the pumpkin puree, brown sugar, cornstarch, salt, pumpkin pie spice, and eggs in a bowl and whisking it until smooth.
 Then gently stir or fold in the evaporated milk with a spoon or spatula, being careful not to let it incorporate ait and form a lot of bubbles.
 Otherwise, you will end up with a bubbly texture on top of your pie.
 It tastes fine, but doesn’t look as pretty.
 Pour it into a 9-inch pie plate.

 Bake it at 350°F for 45 to 55 minutes, or until it is still slightly jiggly in the center.
 It will set as it cools.
 Let it cool and you have the easiest gluten free pumpkin pie ever.

 Brianne’s Pro Tips:

-- While I like to whisk the first six ingredients vigorously to make it smooth, I gently stir or fold in the evaporated milk, again to avoid those bubbles.
+- Mix well: While I like to whisk the first six ingredients vigorously to make it smooth, I gently stir or fold in the evaporated milk, again to avoid those bubbles.